casper2020/pg-jsonapi/CONFIGURATION.md

 String containing search_path 'template' to be used in jsonapi function calls.
 This must be provided as it would be used on postgres configuration (https://www.postgresql.org/docs/current/static/config-setting.html).
-If string contains 'request-schema' or 'request-sharded-schema' or 'request-compay-schema' then these keywords will be replaced by function arguments to obtain the search_path to be set.
+If string contains 'request-accounting-schema' or 'request-sharded-schema' or 'request-company-schema' then these keywords will be replaced by function arguments to obtain the search_path to be set.
 If defined (and not empty), search_path will be changed and reset to previous value before exiting jsonapi function.
 This is a global setting, but is only set if needed in current request.